taskscape/RESTAPIGateway/readme.md

 - For example, `"JSON-Path-var": "[-1:].FullName"` would select the `FullName` of the last item in a list.

-- You can read more about JSONPAth [here](https://support.smartbear.com/alertsite/docs/monitors/api/endpoint/jsonpath.html)
+- You can read more about JSONPath [here](https://support.smartbear.com/alertsite/docs/monitors/api/endpoint/jsonpath.html)

 ### Notes